josephhutch/joehutch/content/posts/aether-theme.md

-brand = "The title you would like to show in the nav bar" description = "Your website's description." homeimg = "url to the image used for the home button"
+brand = "The title you would like to show in the nav bar" description = "Your website's description." homeimg = "url to the image used for the home button" bgimg = "url to the image used for the background"
 ```

 You're all set!
 Once your begin writing posts, they will display using the Aether theme.